Maverick95/fql/README.md

 # Motivation

-My motivation is that writing SQL is a massive pain.
+My motivation is that SQL is great, but writing SQL is a pain.
 Why?
-Oh the reasons.

-1. As a developer, you normally work with a small number of database designs.
+1. As a developer, you normally work with the same database layouts again and again,

-2. Most SQL work is querying test / client data in a Development / Production environment.
+2. Most work will be querying test / client data in a Development / Production environment,

-3. You tend to write the same or similar SQL queries.
+3. This work tends to use the same or similar queries,

-4. These queries will be fairly simple and consist of SELECTs, JOINs and WHEREs
+4. These queries will be logically simple,

-5. These queries feel like you're writing boilerplate
+5. They make you feel like you're writing repetitive boiler-plate, even though you know how your database holds together,

-6. The auto-complete tools tend to get in your way

 # Solution